Nick01a/Spark_processing/README.md

 # Spark_processing
-Result are in the results folder. </ br>
+Result are in the results folder. <br />